kuptservol/jml/docs/optimizations.md

 ##### Early stopping
+##### Measuring accuracy on validation data sets
+When we set the hyper-parameters based on evaluations of the test_data it's possible we'll end up overfitting our hyper-parameters to the test_data.
+We may end up finding hyper-parameters which fit particular peculiarities of the test_data, but where the performance of the network won't generalize to other data sets.
+We guard against that by figuring out the hyper-parameters using the validation_data
 ##### Dropout
 Dropout is a technic to delete randomly choosed parts of neurons on every mini-batch step.

 When we dropout different sets of neurons, it's rather like we're training different neural networks.
 And so the dropout procedure is like averaging the effects of a very large number of different networks.
 The different networks will overfit in different ways, and so, hopefully, the net effect of dropout will be to reduce overfitting.

 ##### Increasing train data size